solid-process/solid-result/README.md

 result.handle do |on|
   on.type(:ok) { |_| :this_type_does_not_exist }
 end
 # type :ok is not allowed.
-Allowed types: :numbers, :division_completed, :invalid_arg, :division_by_zero (BCDD::Result::Contract::Error::UnexpectedType)
+Allowed types: :numbers, :division_completed, :invalid_arg, :division_by_zero (Solid::Result::Contract::Error::UnexpectedType)

 result.handle do |on|
   on.success(:ok) { |_| :this_type_does_not_exist }
 end
 # type :ok is not allowed.
-Allowed types: :numbers, :division_completed (BCDD::Result::Contract::Error::UnexpectedType)
+Allowed types: :numbers, :division_completed (Solid::Result::Contract::Error::UnexpectedType)

 result.handle do |on|
   on.failure(:err) { |_| :this_type_does_not_exist }
 end
 # type :err is not allowed.
-Allowed types: :invalid_arg, :division_by_zero (BCDD::Result::Contract::Error::UnexpectedType)
+Allowed types: :invalid_arg, :division_by_zero (Solid::Result::Contract::Error::UnexpectedType)
 ```

 *PS: The `Divide` implementation is [here](#standalone-versus-mixin-mode).*

-<p align="right"><a href="#-bcddresult">⬆️ &nbsp;back to top</a></p>
+<p align="right"><a href="#-solidresult">⬆️ &nbsp;back to top</a></p>

 #### Type checking - Result Creation

-The `BCDD::Result::Expectations` will be used on the result creation `Success()` and `Failure()` methods.
+The `Solid::Result::Expectations` will be used on the result creation `Success()` and `Failure()` methods.
 So, when the result type is valid/expected, the result will be created.
 Otherwise, an error will be raised.

 This works for both modes (standalone and mixin).